 Wireless headphones demand tradeoffs in exchange for snipping the cable, plain and simple, however the Pixel Buds demand more than the usual set of wireless headphones.
 And unfortunately for most, these don’t pan out as the best option available.
 But looking past these tradeoffs, which will be easier for some more than others, these earbuds are solid performers both in the battery and sound departments.

 If you’re the owner of a relatively new Android smartphone and are after a set of supremely chic, forward-thinking headphones, Google’s first attempt impress just enough to make them worth the $160 price tag.
+But if you own an iPhone X, or just want a more comfortable, intuitive set of headphones, the Apple AirPods or any of the other options on our list of best true wireless headphones will suit you better.

 The Pixel Buds arrive in an unassuming fabric clamshell enclosure that doubles as its charging base.
 While it might come across as cheap feeling, it easily slides into a pocket, and if you’re a Google loyalist, it will look the part sitting next to the mesh-detailed Google Home Mini.